HotCakeX/Harden-Windows-Security/README.md

 </details>

 - Doesn't remove or disable Windows functionalities against Microsoft's recommendation
-- This Readme page is used as the reference for all of the security measures applied by this script and Group Policies. the order in which they appear here is the same as the one in the script file.
+- This Readme page is used as the reference for all of the security measures applied by this script and Group Policies.
 - When a hardening command is no longer necessary because it's applied by default by Microsoft on new builds of Windows, it will also be removed from this script in order to prevent any problems and because it won't be necessary anymore.
 - The script can be run infinite number of times, it's made in a way that it won't make any duplicate changes at all.
-- The script asks for confirmation, in the PowerShell console, before running each hardening category, so you can selectively run (or don't run) each of them.
+- The script asks for confirmation, in the PowerShell console, before running each hardening category that is not applied by Group Policies, so you can selectively run (or don't run) each of them.
-- Running this script makes your PC compliant with Secured-core PC specifications (providing that you use a modern hardware that supports the latest Windows security features). - [See what makes a Secured-core PC](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc). <a href="#Device-Guard">Check Device Guard category for more details.</a>
+- Applying this script makes your PC compliant with Microsoft Security Baselines and Secured-core PC specifications (providing that you use a modern hardware that supports the latest Windows security features). - [See what makes a Secured-core PC](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc). <a href="#Device-Guard">Check Device Guard category for more details.</a>
   - [Secured-core](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure) – recommended for the most sensitive systems and industries like financial, healthcare, and government agencies.
 Builds on the previous layers and leverages advanced processor capabilities to provide protection from firmware attacks.
-- Running this script makes your system compliant with the official Microsoft Security Baselines

 <p align="right"><a href="#readme-top">💡(back to top)</a></p>